 Do you like being involved in sport and exercise?
-Do you want to help people improve their physical wellbeing and sporting ability without committing to degree-level study?
+Do you want to help people improve their physical wellbeing and sporting ability?
 Then this diploma is for you.

 In particular, the programme is designed to enable you to:

 - Understand human body structure and function with emphasis on the musculo-skeletal system.

 - Develop knowledge and skills related to professional practice in the recreation and sport industry.

 - Understand the relationship between nutrition, physical activity and other personal health behaviours and health.

 - Develop knowledge of a range of sporting and recreational activities through practical experience and active participation.

 - Understand the sport and recreation industry in New Zealand.

 - Design and apply group exercise programmes.